Susan Hacker Stang: Personal life

 Stang grew up in Wilkes-Barre, Pennsylvania.
 Her parents were Morris Hacker and Hannah Wruble Hacker.
 Her sister, Paula Hacker Boutemy, lives in Paris, France.
-Stang currently resides in St. Louis, Missouri, in the home she had shared since 1992 with her husband of almost 20 years Richard Stang, who died on December 14, 2011.
+Stang moved to St. Louis, Missouri, in 1974.
+In 1992, she married author, literary critic and educator, Richard Stang; they remained married until his death on December 14, 2011.

+In 2023, Stang relocated to Norwalk, Connecticut.